© Federation of European Biochemical Societies

 · Names, institutions and email addresses of all the co-authors

-· The names and email addresses of four preferred reviewers, together with their institutions, telephone numbers and their relevant areas of expertise.
-Please do not suggest scientists based at your own institution or close collaborators elsewhere, as they will not be approached.
+· The names and email addresses of four recommended reviewers, together with their institutions.
+Please do not suggest anyone who you have collaborated or published with in the last 3 years, or scientists based at your own institution, as they will not be approached.
+Authors are encouraged to suggest a Member of the Editorial Advisory Board as a preferred reviewer, if appropriate.

 · Approval of citation of any personal communications.